 Note: The CHIN 2101, CHIN 2102, CHIN 2103, CHIN 2104 series is recommended for those who seek basic Chinese language and culture proficiency.
 This series requires one hour of study/drill session each week.

-All students interested in taking a Chinese couse including CHIN 2101, Chinese 1 must take the online LMU Chinese Placement Exam.
+All students interested in taking a Chinese course including CHIN 2101 Chinese 1 must take the online LMU Chinese Placement Exam.

 Students who need more semester hours to complete the Chinese minor because of their language placement must take additional courses in the language.
-In the event that there are no courses in the language, students may take MDLG 3400, MDLG 4400, or FNLT 4200 (provided it is related to language concentration).
-If additional classes are not available in the Modern Languages and Literatures Department, students may fulfill those credits with courses in the appropriate cultural studies areas (e.g., ASPA) with pre-approval from the Chinese coordinator and the Department Chair.
+In the event that there are no courses in the language, students may take MDLG 3400, MDLG 4400, or FNLT 4200 (provided it is related to Chinese language concentration).
+Students can receive no more than four upper-division credits from Chinese language or cultural courses offered outside of the Department of Modern Languages and Literatures at LMU, non-LMU study-abroad programs, and other universities.
+In addition, for any non-Chinese (CHIN) courses to be applied towards the Chinese minor, students must receive preapproval from the Chinese program coordinator and Modern Languages and Literatures department chair.

 For more information, see the LMU Bulletin.